paymoapp/api/sections/expenses.md

 Attribute|Type|Description
 ---------|----|-----------
 id | integer | _(read-only)_ Unique expense identifier
-notes | text | Expense notes or description client_id | integer | Client id
+client_id | integer | Client id
 project_id | integer | Project id
-user_id | integer | Id of the user who added the expense. date | [date](datetime.md) | Date for the expense invoiced | boolean | If `true` the expense is marked as invoiced. invoice_item_id | integer | Id of the invoice line item when the expense was invoiced. tags | list | List of tags for the expense.
+user_id | integer | Id of the user who added the expense. amount | decimal | Expense amount currency | text | Expense currency code.
+See the [list of currencies](currencies.md). date | [date](datetime.md) | Date for the expense notes | text | Expense notes or description invoiced | boolean | If `true` the expense is marked as invoiced. invoice_item_id | integer | Id of the invoice line item when the expense was invoiced. tags | list | List of tags for the expense.